 The Bread of life in Genesis02 Sep 2019, by Doctrines in

 The Spirit of truth promised and given in the New Testament helps to understand the rich mysteries hidden in the Old.
 No wonder “Jesus rejoiced in the Holy Spirit and said, ‘I thank you, Father, Lord of heaven and earth, because you have hidden these things from the wise and the intelligent and have revealed them to infants;…” Lk.
 10:21.
-Jesus certainly did not come to abolish the old but to fulfil it (Mt.
+Jesus certainly did not come to abolish the old but to fulfill it (Mt.
 5:17).

-The Holy Eucharist instituted by Christ on Holy Thursday was prefigured in the Old Testament in many different ways, he already planted the tree that would produce the bread of life before the New Testament era, yet the bread of life mysteriously has no beginning.
+The Holy Eucharist instituted by Christ on Holy Thursday was prefigured in the Old Testament in many different ways.
+He already planted the tree that would produce the bread of life before the New Testament era, yet the bread of life mysteriously has no beginning.

 The fruit of the tree of life in Genesis was only preserved to be revealed at the fullness of time, and indeed it was revealed and fulfilled in Christ Jesus.
-The mystery surrounding the fruit of life in Genesis is revealed as Christ who hung on a branch of a tree (the cross), he’s therefore the fruit turned bread of life we must eat to live forever in God’s presence.
+The mystery surrounding the fruit of life in Genesis is revealed as Christ who hung on a branch of a tree (the cross); he’s, therefore, the fruit turned bread of life we must eat to live forever in God’s presence.